doremir/remus/README.md

 Remus is designed with flexibility and extendability as high priorities.
 The flip side is that parsing remus may be a complex process since the code needs knowledge about the various concepts and representations supported by remus.

 To facilitate things, the remus library can _resolve_ a remus object.
-This means that is walks through its structure, expands inherited properties, converts various units etc. The result is then cached in each remus object.
+This means that it walks through its structure, expands inherited properties, converts various units etc. The result is then cached in each remus object.

 ```
 let remus = loadSomeComplexRemusFile();